DevFrancisLab/alx-higher_level_programming/0x00-python-hello_world/README.md

 ##Create a new sentence

 This project involves writing a python file 8-concat_edges.py that derives the sentence object-oriented programming with Python from a long sentence

+##Easter Egg

+This project invoves writing a python file 9-easter_egg.py that prints "The Zen of Python",by TimPeters